Fannstan/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 To design a study to compare MechaCar vs it's Competitors we will need to gather additional data that is of interest to MechaCar's customers.
-Metrics that might be of interest to MechaCar's customers are price, city or highway fuel efficiency, safety ratings, maintenance, or horsepower.
+Metrics that might be of interest to MechaCar's customers are cost, city or highway fuel efficiency, safety ratings, maintenance, or horsepower.
+- Design a study that measures the maintenance costs vs those competitors over a 2 year period with the following Metrics:
+  - Cost of equipment
+  - Cost of Labor
+  - Cost of Replacement parts
+  - Number of Maintenance Visits
+  - Manufacturer Warranties Sold

+-  Null Hypothesis: MechaCar's maintenance costs are the same as competitors maintenance costs
+-  Alternative Hypothesis: MechaCar's maintenance costs are different than competitors maintenance costs

+-  Multiple Linear Regression analysis would initially be used to determine which variables have a significant impact on maintenance costs.
+Then it may be beneficial to conduct a T-Test to determine if the mean of the metric is statistically different from the population mean.
+-  Data would need to be gathered on equipment prices, types of maintenance visits, cost of replacement parts, labor costs, warranties sold.